CyberCrime-Stoppers/Proton-Drive-Utility-App/README.md

 ---

 Thank you, <strong> Proton AG </strong>.
-The community will love and experiment with this proton cli, developing their own ways of using it and wanting more flexibility with Proton's services.
+The community will love and experiment with proton cli, developing their own ways of using it and wanting more flexibility with Proton's services.

  - Home Page with authentication windowing.
 <img src="screenshot/v127/auth_window.png" width="600" height="600" alt="Logo">